greenmug-md/NewsPressPlay/Topcoder.md

 Sign In and Sign Up UI Components using Firebase Authentication for the backend.

-Once User Logs In using username and password application lands on a homepage which has a BottomNavigationView , containing 3 pages
+Once User Logs In using username and password Application lands on the Homepage which has a BottomNavigationView , containing 3 screens

  1. Trending Videos
  2. Channels (Clicking on Channel will open Videos corresponding to that particular channel)